verana-labs/verana.io-website/institutional/home.md

-# Building a Verifiable, Decentralized Trust Layer for the Internet
+# Building the Verifiable Trust Layer of the Internet — as a Public Good

 *Open standards.
 Public infrastructure.
 Privacy-first.*